janosh/svelte-multiselect/readme.md

   - `z-index: var(--sms-open-z-index, 4)`: Increase this if needed to ensure the dropdown list is displayed atop all other page elements.
 - `div.multiselect:focus-within`
   - `border: var(--sms-focus-border, 1pt solid var(--sms-active-color, cornflowerblue))`: Border when component has focus.
 Defaults to `--sms-active-color` if not set which defaults to `cornflowerblue`.
-- `div.multiselect.readonly`
+- `div.multiselect.disabled`
-  - `background: var(--sms-readonly-bg, lightgray)`: Background when in readonly state.
+  - `background: var(--sms-disabled-bg, lightgray)`: Background when in disabled state.
 - `div.multiselect > ul.selected > li`
   - `background: var(--sms-selected-bg, rgba(0, 0, 0, 0.15))`: Background of selected options.
   - `height: var(--sms-selected-li-height)`: Height of selected options.